 There were a bunch of good reasons (another time) why this worked out so well but for me personally it was when I rode over the top of Richters Pass and had the opportunity to behold the beauty of the countryside.
 The last time I did that was on my bicycle and because the extreme downhill begins immediately I saw nothing but white knuckles!

-We stayed the week in Penticton and had an awesome time and knowing we had the journey home still to do and didn’t seem scary in the least.
+We stayed the week in Penticton and had an awesome time.
+Knowing we had the journey home still to do didn’t seem scary in the least.

 What a great everything!